 -

 Autonomy Drives Velocity: Removing the dependency on the main web project’s build and deployment cycles did more than just speed up our workflow; it removed the “developer dread” by giving the team full ownership of their release process.
+This is valid for our chromecast team as well as our web team.
+Indeed their validation, homologation and release process don’t need to include the Chromecast.

 -